Brian Sumner: Evangelising

 Soon after this Tracy became a Christian, they were remarried and Brian became to serve as a Deacon at the Sanctuary Church and began preaching on Sunday nights.
 In 2005, along with fellow skateboarders, Christian Hosoi, Jay Haizlip, they started the Uprising, a skateboard ministry that reaches out to youth and the skating community through assemblies and large arena festivals.
 In 2008 the Uprising was documented by Steelroots, a Christian youth television network, and made into a reality television show.
 The first season of The Uprising, had eight episodes following the ministry around California and Britain.

 Season 2, began airing in the autumn of 2009 and filmed an additional 10 episodes, estimated to have reached into 100 million homes and won awards in the United Kingdom.

 In 2009 Brian started the skate ministry SkateBible.
-SkateBible.com.
 That year, he wrote, co-produced with Howie Lang, edited, skated and starred in "Foolishness" a 60-minute Gospel presentation by SkateBible and SumHow productions.
 This film went around the world by way of television, word of mouth and DVD.
 In 2013 it won many awards along with best Evangelistic film of the year.
 John Piper commented "Brian Sumner's skate-studded DVD, "Foolishness," is the fullest 60-minute Gospel word I've heard."